What every NRA Member could support, but Democrats wont.

 101.c - Discharge.
 A person discharges a firearm when that person causes the firearm to launch it's projectile beyond the physical confines of the firearm.

 101.d - Firearms Trained.
-A person is considered trained in the use of a firearm if they've undergone instruction from a parent or legal guardian, a certified firearms instructor, or any certified self instruction course offered by recognized gun safety learning management system.
-In order to be considered "firearms trained" you must have a certificate of completion or a sworn statement of completion dated prior to the offence.
-Offering a fraudulent completion certificate is the same as not having one and may subject a defendant to a perjury offense as well.
+A person is considered trained in the use of a firearm if they've undergone instruction from a parent or legal guardian, a certified firearms instructor, or any certified self instruction course offered by a well respected gun safety learning management system.

 101.e - Prosecutorial Discretion.